Global Infrastructure Quiz

 Incorrect

 Multi-Region deployment with replication (CRR, Global Tables, Aurora Global Database) protects against both AZ-level and region-wide failures.
-Single Region Multi-AZ protects only against AZ failures, while Local Zones don’t provide region-level redundancy.
+Single Region Multi-AZ protects only against AZ failures.
+Cross-Region backups (option A) are a tempting near-miss — they provide data durability across regions but require manual failover with significant RTO/RPO, and do not provide automatic failover the way live replication does.

-Think about what’s needed to survive a complete regional outage.
+Think about what’s needed to survive a complete regional outage with automatic failover.

 Question 23